Bridge2Hyku/Bridge2Hyku.github.io/_posts/updates/2018-08-01-survey-results.md

 #
 # Content
 #
-title: "Digital Collection Survey Report"
+title: "Digital Collections Survey Report"
 teaser: "As part of Phase 1, The Bridge2Hyku team completed a survey of all partner institutions."
 categories:
   - updates